-On this day in 1940, Franklin Delano Roosevelt, who first took office in 1933 as America's 32nd president, is nominated for an unprecedented third term.
+On July 18, 1940, Franklin Delano Roosevelt, who first took office in 1933 as America’s 32nd president, is nominated for an unprecedented third term.
 Roosevelt, a Democrat, would eventually be elected to a record four terms in office, the only U.S. president to serve more than two terms.

 Roosevelt was born January 30, 1882, in Hyde Park, New York, and went on to serve as a New York state senator from 1911 to 1913, assistant secretary of the Navy from 1913 to 1920 and governor of New York from 1929 to 1932.
 In 1932, he defeated incumbent Herbert Hoover to be elected president for the first time.
 During his first term, Roosevelt enacted his New Deal social programs, which were aimed at lifting America out of the Great Depression.
 In 1936, he won his second term in office by defeating Kansas governor Alf Landon in a landslide.